PMI’s PMP certification underwent a major change in 2021.

 Frank Robinson introduced the concept of MVP in 2001 and sees it as the result of the process of parallel product and customer development.

 Robinson has found that the team spends a lot of time adding features that do not add value, which creates additional risk.
 The solution is therefore to find the right size of the product for the company and for the customer.
 This should be enough to drive customer adoption and customer satisfaction.

-Eric Ries cites Dropbox as an example which used this concept and created a 3 minute video to explain how the product works.
+Eric Ries cites Dropbox as an example that used this concept and created a 3-minute video to explain how the product works.
 In a single day, the signatures of the people involved went from 5,000 to 75,000 without having the product.

 MVP also allows for rapid feedback from clients on their interests and preferences without engaging in a cumbersome and haphazard development process that may ultimately be out of line with their expectations.